florian-renfer/freelancing-application-monitor/README.md

 ## 📚 Lessons Learned

 - Implementing enumerated types using `iota` while ensuring a proper string representation for better readability and maintainability.
-- Implementing interfaces such as `Scnner` from `database/sql` package to convert database rows from primitive types to custom types.
+- Implementing interfaces such as `Scanner` from `database/sql` package to convert database rows from primitive types to custom types.
 - Implementing interfaces such as `Unmarshaler` and `Marshaler` from `encoding/json` package to convert between JSON and custom types.

 ## Uses Cases

+> [!WARNING]
+> The endpoints are listed for documentation purposes only.
+There is no
+> guarantee of correct behavior, input validation, or anything else that would
+> prevent the application or database from breaking.

 ### Applcations